stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 Lord Havelock stepped forward, offering his hand.
 Lady Petherham made no move to take it.

-“Believe me, if there were any other choice...”
-She let her words die away.
+“Believe me, if there were any other choice…” She let her words die away.
 Lord Havelock dropped his hand, his shoulders slumping slightly, although his face remained calm.

 “Mother, please, these people are our guests.”
 The young man who accompanied the voice looked as if he had not been sleeping very well either.
 He crossed the room, and took Lord Havelock's hand, shaking it firmly.